-- Section-A: It will have question No.1 consisting of 12 very short answer questions from theentire syllabus with answer to each question up to five lines in length.
-Students will attempt 10 questions.
-Each question will carry one mark; the total weightage being 10 marks. - Section-B: It will consist of essay type/numerical questions up to five pages in length.
-Fourquestions numbering 2, 3, 4 and 5 will be set by the examiner from Part-I of the syllabus.
+SectionA: It will have question No.1 consisting of 12 very short answer questions from the entire syllabus with answer to each question up to five lines in length.Students will attempt 10 questions.
+Each

+SectionB: It will consist of essay type/numerical questions up to five pages in length.
+Four questions numbering 2, 3, 4 and 5 will be set by the examiner from Part-I of the syllabus.
 The candidates will be required to attempt any two questions.
-Each question will carry 10 marks.
-The total weightage of this section shall be 20 marks. - Section-C: It will consist of essay type/numerical questions with answer to each question up toFive pages in length.
-Four questions numbering 6, 7, 8 and 9 will be set by the examiner from Part-II of the syllabus.
+Each question will carry10 marks.
+The total

+SectionC: It will consist of essay type/numerical questions with answer to each question up to five pages in length.
+Four, questions numbering 6, 7, 8 and 9 will be set by the examiner from Part-II of the syllabus.
 The candidates will be required to attempt any two questions.
-Each question will carry 10 marks.
+Each question will carry10 marks.
 The total weightage of the section shall be 20 marks.

 Introduction of production and operational management, Demand forecasting, productivity concepts and measurement.
 New product /service development.

 Production processes, service operations.
-Design of production system Facility location and facility layout Capacity planning and management
+Design of production system

+Facility location and facility layout Capacity planning and management